-Multifunctional Furniture for Every Room
+Multifunctional Furniture for Small Spaces

 Furniture designs have become more innovative to accommodate small living spaces.
 Your furniture can multitask within your space as well.
 Multifunctional furniture has become the standard in home design.
 With so many options, it’s hard to know which one is right for your space.
 This blog outlines some of the most common options for multifunctional furniture for small spaces, with some incredible innovations mixed in.

 Multi Use Sofas

 Starting at the classic design of the sofa bed, couches have always been the most common pieces of double duty furniture.
 Pull out sofa beds has been a staple in living rooms since the 80’s when futons made their first appearance.

 These simple designs are ideal for small spaces.
 Studio apartment typically take advantage of these couch-bed hybrids.
 Futons, daybeds, and pullout couches all have the same advantage of looking like a sofa during the day and easily transitioning into a bed when needed.

 The most recognizable futon design features a basic metal frame with a cheap thin mattress pad.
 However, there are more stylish options that are cheaper than the other two options.
 Wooden frame futons have a more polished look and hold more substantial mattresses.

 Your multi use sofas aren’t limited to sofa beds.
 Modular sofas are a great option for those who want flexible seating.
 Unlike a typical sectional, you can move the extra sections as needed for different seating arrangements.

 For a truly innovative design, you can look for a piece similar to the one pictured here.
 It breaks down into a couch, chaise lounge, and a chair.
 This takes the total number of seats from 3 to 6.
 If you don’t need the extra seats, you can put all of the pieces together for a comfortable sofa with armrests.